ptom06/JavaScript-IA-BrainHoney/README.md

 	);
 }
 ```
 Once you've added that, test it.
 It should work.
+If it doesn't, verify that your settings in the typeObject.lib.json are correct.
+Then make sure you didn't spell any variable names incorrectly.

+Good luck!